simplesamlphp/simplesamlphp-module-consent/docs/consent.md

 ```

 If necessary, you can set the cookie parameters in the config array using the
-same sematics as other cookies (default values shown):
+same semantics as other cookies (default values shown):

 ```php
 90 => [